somoslosdorados/KDNA/README.md

     | -d      | String |      start_date      |   False  |
     | -p      | String |     path_backup      |   False  |

-    > NOTE : you cannot change the server id, as the backup is linked to it.
+    > NOTE : you can't change the server id, as the backup is linked to it.

 - ### List